caocmai/Taskee-App/README.md

 # Taskee App
-Taskee is an app that users can create and modify projects along with their tasks.
+Taskee is an app where the user can create and modify projects along with their tasks.

 ## Description
-This is a to-do type app that allows users to create and modify projects and tasks objects with a one to many relationship.
-This app essentially allows users to create and modify parent and child objects.
-More specifically, the parent object is the project and its child is the task object.
+This is a to-do type app that allows users to create and modify project and task objects.
+This app essentially allows users to create and modify parent and child objects with a one-to-many relationship.
+More specifically, the parent object is the project and its children are the task objects.
 There can be multiple projects and each project can have multiple tasks.

-Core Data is used to persistently store user created content, meaning thier projects and tasks will not be lost when the application is purged from memory intentionally or by accident.
+Core Data is used to persistently store user created content, meaning their projects and tasks will not be lost when the application is purged from memory intentionally or by accident.

 ### Features
 * CRUD(Create, Read, Update, and Delete) plus ability to search projects
 * CRUD(Create, Read, Update, and Delete) tasks with ability to toggle between pending and completed
 * Empty field validation
 * Edit/update a project or task that is accessible by 3D touch (context menu)
 * Core Data to persist projects and tasks
-* Local notification with text and image presented based on the user's choice
+* Local notification with text and an image is presented based on the user's choice

 ### App Demo (gif)
 ![](Project%20Gif/Taskee1.gif)

 ### Usage
-The user can create a project by giving it a name and color of their choosing to make projects easier to differentiate between them.
+The user can create a project by giving it a name and color to make projects easier to differentiate between them.

 The user can then create tasks for that project by giving them a title, image, and due date.
 These tasks can then be marked as completed by a tap gesture.